-A. Mission Economic Development Authority (MEDA) Scholarship Fund Trust with Edward Jones for Student Scholarships and Report of Funds Distributed and Awarded
+Review and Discussion of Mission Economic Development Authority (MEDA) Scholarship Fund Trust with Edward Jones for Student Scholarships and Report on Funds Distributed and Awarded

-Ms. Lorena Martinez, Financial Aid Specialist, presented a report on the Mission Economic Development Authority (MEDA) Scholarship Fund Trust.
+To present a report on the Mission Economic Development Authority (MEDA) Scholarship Fund Trust.

 To provide the status of the MEDA Scholarship Fund Trust, including the annual obligated amount of distribution, the activity of the trust, and the distribution of MEDA scholarship funds to the students.